paulacs001/WebSystemProgramming_FinalProject/README.md

 <img width="584" alt="Screenshot 2021-12-08 at 14 14 28" src="https://user-images.githubusercontent.com/61056377/145152186-c147b807-dc8e-42df-8ac3-93e7fc051aeb.png">

   For avoid a random route in the browser search I added a route for redirect on a "Not found page".
-The route nale is "notfound" as you can see on the picture above.
+The route name is "/notfound" as you can see on the picture above.
 <img width="1525" alt="Screenshot 2021-12-08 at 14 16 05" src="https://user-images.githubusercontent.com/61056377/145152332-aadd8e5c-ae17-487b-9bbc-eaf37e5db22f.png">